 The IRS is quick to impose penalties.
 Many penalties are automatically imposed by the IRS’s computers.
-Even on audit, the IRS’s leadsheets direct IRS auditors to consider penalties before closing the audits.
+Even on audit, the IRS’s lead sheets direct IRS auditors to consider penalties before closing the audits.

 Most penalties can be abated if the taxpayer can establish reasonable cause.
 This is a facts and circumstances analysis.
 The courts have accepted several types of arguments for not imposing penalties.

 Reliance on a tax advisor is one such argument.
-The argument is that the taxpayer should not be liable for penalties if they relied on tax advice from a competent and informed tax advisor.
+The argument is that taxpayers should not be liable for penalties if they relied on tax advice from a competent and informed tax advisor.
 This argument is extended to tax reporting too.
 The taxpayer should not be liable for penalties if the tax preparer makes a reporting error on a tax return.

 Facts & Procedural History